Kludex/uvicorn-browser/README.md

 ## Usage

 Run `uvicorn-browser --help` to see all options.
-Those are the [same as `uvicorn`](https://www.uvicorn.org/deployment/#running-from-the-command-line), plus those:
+They are the [same as `uvicorn`](https://www.uvicorn.org/deployment/#running-from-the-command-line), plus those:

 ```bash
   --reload-url TEXT               URL to reload.